MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment.md

     ![add single sign-on metadata file to Cloud App Security Proxy](./media/proxy-w-add-external-config.png)

-5. Upload the single sign-on metadata file from your identity provider.
-If you don't have a metadata file, click **Fill in data manually** and provide the requested data, according to the wizard.
+5. Upload the single sign-on metadata file from your identity provider from the new custom app.
+If you don't have a metadata file, click **Fill in data manually** and provide the requested data, according to the wizard and click on **Next**.

  ![add single sign-on metadata file to Cloud App Security Proxy](./media/proxy-w-identity-provider.png)

-6. Perform the following external configuration changes in your identity provider's portal and then, in the new custom app you created:
+6. While still in your identity provider's portal, in the new custom app you created:

     1. Copy the URL provided in the Wizard.
-Then, go to your identity provider's portal and paste it as the single sign-on URL (or Reply URL)in the new custom SAML app you created.
+Then, go to your identity provider's portal and paste it as the single sign-on URL (or Reply URL) in the new custom SAML app you created.

     2. Copy the attributes and values provided in the Proxy wizard and add them as SAML custom attributes.

+    3. Optionally, you can upload the Cloud App Security SAML certificate for the identity provider instead of the previous certificate.

     3. Make sure that the name identifiers used by your app are in email address format - this is necessary to enable the Cloud App Security Proxy to enforce policies on users.